1justingilmore/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1710.md

 ## Support for Exploit Guard
-This release adds support for Windows Defender Exploit Guard.
+This release adds support for Microsoft Defender Exploit Guard.
 You can configure and deploy policies that manage all four components of Exploit Guard.
 These components include:
 -   Attack Surface Reduction
 -   Controlled folder access
 -   Exploit protection